By Swati Sahai

 7. Pick the Right Customer Journey Analytics Platform For Your Organization

-Now it’s time to invest in a good customer journey analytics platform that will meet all your needs and be the right fit for your organization.
+Now it’s time to invest in the best customer journey analytics platform for your organization.

 But if you’ve spent some time evaluating the different options available in the market, you would have likely come to the conclusion that customer journey analytics is not a monolithic approach designed to address a single problem.
 Instead there are a variety of problems that can be solved with customer journey analytics.
 Therefore, even the best platforms do not include identical sets of capabilities, nor do they prioritize those capabilities in the same way.

 So how do you pick a platform in such a scenario?

 The key to making a good choice is to clearly understand and prioritize your business needs and then use them as a basis for determining the best customer journey analytics platform for you.

 Here’s a cheatsheet to help you prioritize the customer journey analytics capabilities that are aligned with your particular business needs:

 Some large companies, depending on budget and scope, prefer a phased implementation that starts with a paid pilot or proof of concept.
 Running a paid pilot helps ensure that the project is properly resourced and prioritized by your internal team, including your stakeholders.
 By implementing customer journey analytics at a smaller scale first, it provides a large enterprise with an opportunity to identify any implementation or organizational challenges early, before moving on to enterprise-wide adoption.

 By documenting the lessons learnt during the pilot, ironing out hiccups on a smaller spectrum and testing out the effectiveness of your planned process, you can make more effective decisions about resources.